Energy cascade for the Klein-Gordon lattice: Galerkin Averaging

 \begin{remark} We observe that the terms $\mathcal{Z}_{11}$ and $\mathcal{Z}_{21}$ appearing in Theorem \ref{gavthm} come from the terms $\Ham F_{11}$ and $\Ham F_{21}$, respectively.

-Moreover, we point out that the operator $\delta \Ham F - \delta (\Ham F_{11}+\delta^{1+\nu} \Ham F_{21})$ has order $\mathcal{O}( \delta^{2+\nu} )$, whereas the remainder in \eqref{TransfHam} has order $\mathcal{O}( \delta^{(2+\nu)(1+\nu)} )$, so it is larger (in terms of order of magnitude in $\delta$) for $\nu <0$; this loss comes from the normal form procedure performed in the proof of Lemma \ref{itlemma}.
-The assumption $\nu > \frac{-3+\sqrt{5}}{2}$ ensures that the remainder of the normal form procedure is smaller than the terms which are in normal form with the unperturbed Hamiltonian $\Ham h_0$, so that it can be regarded as a lower order correction.
+Moreover, we point out that the operator $\delta \Ham F - \delta (\Ham F_{11}+\delta^{1+\nu} \Ham F_{21})$ has order $\mathcal{O}( \delta^{2+\nu} )$, whereas the remainder in \eqref{TransfHam} has order $\mathcal{O}( \delta^{2(1+\nu)} )$, so it is larger (in terms of order of magnitude in $\delta$) for $\nu <0$; this loss comes from the normal form procedure performed in the proof of Lemma \ref{itlemma}.
+The assumption $\nu > - \frac{1}{2}$ ensures that the remainder of the normal form procedure is smaller than the terms which are in normal form with the unperturbed Hamiltonian $\Ham h_0$, so that it can be regarded as a lower order correction.

-On the other hand, in Sec. \ref{ApplSubsec} and Sec. \ref{NLSdyn} we will exploit the fact that the Hamiltonian in normal form that we obtain has a very simple structure, and is associated to a semilinear Hamiltonian PDE which exhibits an energy cascade phenomenon.
+On the other hand, in Sec. \ref{ApplSubsec} and Sec. \ref{NLSdyn} we will exploit the fact that the Hamiltonian in normal form that we obtain has a very simple structure, and is associated to a semilinear Hamiltonian PDE whose solutions, under suitable assumptions, exhibit growth of their Sobolev norms.

 \end{remark}